 Speaking of the ball, McKinney is also one of the best tackling safeties in this class.
 He can hit too; just the energy of him making a big hit hypes up an entire defense, giving him that “alpha dog” mentality.
 The Alabama safety loves being around the ball, and primarily thrives when it comes to reading plays, and going after the football.

-He can blitz, he can play the role of a deep safety, and he sure has a nose for getting the ball back to his offense.
+He can blitz, he can play the role of deep safety in 2-high, and he sure has a nose for getting the ball back to his offense.
 The element of luck is also on his side, as there have been many Alabama safeties who have played really well in the NFL (Eddie Jackson, Minkah Fitzpatrick, Ha-Ha Clinton-Dix).
 This kid is the ultimate safety prospect, and not drafting him would be a huge mistake.

 If Cowboys fans are getting Jamal Adams vibes, first of all, don’t, because the two aren’t the same player.
 Once again, McKinney is better in coverage, but Adams is a better football player.
 Second, a safety on a rookie contract is the best situation possible, because it saves cap space for the team to spend on other needs.